gunlinux/resentry/QWEN.md

 9. **Event-Driven Notifications**: Support for sending notifications via registered handlers (e.g., Telegram)
 10. **Command-Line Interface**: Built-in CLI for managing users, projects, and interacting with the API
 11. **Client Module**: Python client library for programmatic access to the API
-12. **Dependency Injection**: FastAPI integration with fastapi-injectable for managing dependencies
+12. **Dependency Injection**: FastAPI integration with asyncio Queue for managing dependencies

 ## Command-Line Interface

 The application includes a command-line interface with the following commands:

 ### Server Management
-- `resentry runserver`: Run the Resentry server
+- `uv run start`: Run the Resentry server using the uv project script
-  - Options: `--host`, `--port`, `--reload`
+- `uv run run-dev`: Run the development server with auto-reload
-  - Example: `uv run resentry runserver --port 8080 --reload`
+- `uv run run-prod`: Run the production server
+- `python resentry/main.py`: Direct execution of main application
+- `python dev.py`: Run the development server (alternative method)

 ### User Management
-- `resentry add-user <username>`: Add a new user to the database
+- `uv run resentry add-user <username>`: Add a new user to the database
   - Option: `--password` (optional, will prompt if not provided)
   - Example: `uv run resentry add-user admin --password mypassword`